What Does A Dialysis Technician Do?

 After the procedure, dialysis technicians again get the vital signs of the patient.
 These include his weight, blood pressure, pulse and respiration rates and temperature.
 They are also responsible for discarding the used dialysis supplies and sanitizing the equipment following the protocol set forth by the manufacturer of the unit.

-In addition to doing the technical aspect of the job, dialysis technicians are an integral part of the patient’s healthcare team.
+Also with doing the technical aspect of the job, dialysis technicians are an integral part of the patient’s healthcare team.
 They discuss the patient’s psychosocial, medical and nutritional concerns with the registered nurse and other members of the team.
 They are also expected to abide by patient confidentiality policies when providing care.

 In addition, one must undergo training to operate dialysis equipment.
 The training, which can be obtained from vocational and technical schools as well as community colleges, can be completed anywhere from 12 to 18 months.
 In addition, they are also trained in cardiopulmonary resuscitation (CPR).